yaoalexyao/Separating-substitution-and-psychological-effects/README.md

-# Separating-substitution-and-psychological-effects
-Data and code sharing for paper "Separating Substitution and Psychological Effects with A Two-step Conjoint Approach: Application to Luxury Goods"
+# Data and code sharing for paper "Separating Substitution and Psychological Effects with A Two-step Conjoint Approach: Application to Luxury Goods"

-Data:
+# Estimation code is provided in

+	Code sunglasses with notes.R

+# Sample conjoint design is provided in

+	Sunglasses conjoint design illustration (translated).doc

+# Data Description:

 This conjoint data includes 1020 respondents.
 Each respondent takes one general DCE taks and three driver DCE tasks.
 Product (attribute levels), budget and conumer demographics information is porovided in the following documents after being rescaled: